destruc7i0n/OneCommand/README.md

 # OneCommand
-A python script to generate one-command contraptions in Minecraft 1.9.
+A python script to generate one-command contraptions in Minecraft 1.9, by [myself](http://thedestruc7i0n.ca) and [yrsegal](http://github.com/yrsegal).

 ## User Interfaces
 ### The GUI